-For any proposal of updates or improvements to this package, or any questions pertaining to these training materials, please contact the project leader Mr. Rafael Barbieri (barbieri@un.org) or write to peacekeeping-training@un.org.
+For any proposal of update or improvement of this package, or any questions pertaining to the CPOC training materials, please contact the project leader Mr. Rafael Barbieri (barbieri@un.org) or write to peacekeeping-training@un.org.

-Any relevant updates will be posted and explained on the Peacekeeping Resource Hub website (http://research.un.org/en/peacekeeping-community).
-Instructors are encouraged to check this site regularly.
+Any relevant update will be posted and explained on the Peacekeeping Resource Hub website (http://research.un.org/en/peacekeeping-community).
+Instructors are encouraged to check that site regularly.